TheMrAI/contemplations/hard_times/notes/12_Rules_for_life.md

 # 12 Rules for Life An Antidote to Chaos - Jordan B. Peterson

+> "What do you do when horrible things are chasing you?
+Turn around!
+Chase them back!" - Jordan B. Peterson : [Jordan Peterson : The Exclusive Uncut Interview](https://youtu.be/daVjWUCIbAc?t=6507)

 I have read this book at least 4 times up to this point.
 12 rules or more precisely guidelines have been presented by Jordan trying to help someone live a better life.
 I say they are better conceptualized as guidelines, because Jordan at